GENI-NSF/geni-portal/portal/www/portal/JacksApp.md

  * **name**: the constant `RENEW_EVENT_TYPE`
  * **am_id**: a key from the `all_ams` constructor argument
  * **slice_id**: the id contained in `slice_info` constructor argument
+ * **expiration_time**: The date/timestamp of the desired new
+   expiration time.
+Format TBD, currently "YYYY-MM-DD".
  * **callback**: the event channel for the renew response event
  * **client_data**: an opaque data structure to be passed back in the `client_data` of the renew response event